ThomasChan/farahey/README.md

 #### Filtering Elements

-You can provide a `filter` function which, when passed the id of some element, should return true if the element may move, or false if it may not:
+You can provide a `filter` function which, when passed some element, should return true if the element may move, or false if it may not:

 ```javascript